 Role in Respiration

 The true ribs play a vital role in the respiratory process.
-During inhalation, the muscles between the ribs (intercostal muscles) contract, lifting the ribs upwards and outwards.
+But during inhalation, the muscles between the ribs (intercostal muscles) contract, lifting the ribs upwards and outwards.
 This action increases the volume of the thoracic cavity, reducing pressure and allowing air to flow into the lungs.
 The direct connection of the true ribs to the sternum ensures that the rib cage expands in a coordinated manner, facilitating efficient breathing.

 Differentiation from False and Floating Ribs